qais-yousef/myci/README.md

 The GUI sometimes seems to have hanged when Jenkins restarts.
 If you stopped seeing any updates on the page, refresh it.

+### Copy Artifact Plugin

+From `Manage Plugins` page

+	Manage Jenkins -> Manage Plugins -> Available

+Search for `Copy Artifact`.
+Select it and install it.

 ### Setup git user.name and user.email

 From `Configure System` page